 The following graph shows the System net cash flow (contributions less benefit payments and expenses) at the end of each fiscal year.
-For the entire period shown, the net cash flow, which excludes investment returns, has been negative.
+For the entire period shown, the net cash flow, which excludes investment returns, has been negative, although just barely in the most recent year.
 This illustrates that contributions have not been sufficient to cover benefits and expenses in any years over the past decade.
 A major implication of a negative cash flow is that the difference each year must be met first from cash generated by investments and then be paid out of the principal assets, representing additional risk for the System if investments need to be sold in a down market to cover benefit payments.

 The black dotted line shows the net cash flow as a percent of the market assets and goes with the axis on the right.
-For the 10 year period shown, the average net cash flow as a percent of assets is -12.7%, which is greater than the long term investment return assumption.
-This indicates that the plan is expected to defund with an increased risk of insolvency if the contributions do not catch up to cover a higher portion of the benefit payments and expenses.
-For 2020, the net cash flow of -7.5% implies that the assumed investment return of 7.3%, if achieved, will almost be sufficient to cover this difference.
-The negative cash flow has improved since 2017 because the State appropriation percentage has increased by approximately 10% per year.
+For the 10 year period shown, the average net cash flow as a percent of assets is -11.2%, which is greater than the long term investment return assumption.
+This indicates that the plan would be expected to defund with an increased risk of insolvency if the contributions do not consistently cover a higher portion of the benefit payments and expenses.
+For 2021, the net cash flow improved significantly from -7.5% in 2020 to -0.6% in 2021, which implies that the assumed investment return of 7.0%, if achieved, will more than cover the negative cash flow.
+The significant improvement in the negative cash flow is the result of the increase in the State appropriation percentage.